-Contact an Unpaid Wages Attorney in Florida today!
+Contact an Unpaid Wages Lawyers in Florida today!

-An experienced unpaid wages attorney has the knowledge, skills, and abilities to stand up to managers and business owners that do not pay their employees what they are lawfully owed.
+Experienced unpaid wages lawyers have the knowledge, skills, and abilities to stand up to managers and business owners that do not pay their employees what they are lawfully owed.

-Your attorney can file a claim for violations of the Fair Labor Standards Act (FLSA), and similar legislation that protects workers across the state and throughout the U.S..
-These violations are taken very seriously by the U.S. Department of Labor and the State of Florida and can include severe penalties for employers.
+Your unpaid wages lawyer can file a claim for violations of the Fair Labor Standards Act (FLSA), and similar legislation that protects workers across the state and throughout the U.S. These violations are taken very seriously by the U.S. Department of Labor and the State of Florida and can include severe penalties for employers.